Drug And Alcohol Addiction In Tulsa, Oklahoma

-Though the effects of meth abuse draw more media attention, the primary substance of abuse in Tulsa is alcohol.
+Though the effects of Meth abuse draw more media attention, alcohol is more widely used among Tulsa residents.
 While the number of alcohol-related deaths has fallen in other parts of the country, Oklahoma still experiences high rates of drunk driving, alcohol poisoning, and death in comparison.
-By 2016, Oklahoma ranked dead last in improvement to impaired driving deaths.
+By 2016, Oklahoma ranked last in improvement to impaired driving deaths.
 Moreover, Oklahoma ranks third in underage drinking; 17% of all alcohol in the state is consumed by residents under 21.

 It is a sad fact that as a state, we have far too many impaired driving crashes.
 Over the last five years, alcohol-impaired driving fatalities account for 28 percent of total fatal crashes.
 On average, 194 Oklahomans have been killed each year, for the last five years.
 That’s 16 Oklahomans every month.